-Heppelthwaite The Red Van Plumbers supported the BBC DIY SOS team and local contractors to undertake one of the biggest projects of 2017.
+Heppelthwaite The Red Van Plumbers supported the BBC DIY SOS team and local contractors to undertake one of the biggest projects.

 The award winning BBC show presented by Nick Knowles and his team Billy, Mark, Chris and Jules, take on extremely ambitious builds to improve the homes of families in need across the UK.
 It’s all completed in just 9 days, thanks to the fantastic support from volunteer trades and companies.

-The BBC sent out the appeal below for local tradespeople and suppliers to offer their products, services and time to help on their latest build project.
+The BBC sent out the appeal below for local tradespeople and suppliers to offer their products, services and time to help on their biggest build project.